timothyrenner/svl/docs/index.md

 # Welcome to SVL

-SVL is a declarative, SQL-like language for data visualizations.
+SVL is a declarative, SQL-like language for dashboards and reports.
-It's designed to make it very easy to build simple or complex dashboard-like collections of plots for data in flat tabular files.
+It's designed to make it very easy to build simple or complex collections of plots for data in flat tabular files.
 Like SQL, there are no variables, loops, if/else statements or data structures.
 You declare your datasets, describe the charts you want built and how they're arranged, and SVL will produce an HTML file with your plots.